zaryab02-eng/Projects/projects/Gym-Z/README.md

 - **Light/Dark mode** → `src/context/ThemeContext.jsx` toggles a `.light` class on `<html>`; add `.light` variant overrides in `src/index.css` or via Tailwind's `dark:`/custom selector as needed.
 - **Typography** → Google Fonts are loaded in `index.html` (`Oswald` for display/headings, `Manrope` for body text, `IBM Plex Mono` for numeric/data readouts like stats and streak counters).
 Swap the `<link>` and `fontFamily` values in `tailwind.config.js` to change them.
 - **Navbar branding** → `src/components/layout/Navbar.jsx` shows the italic "Gym-Z" wordmark on public pages and the owner's actual gym name (also italic) once inside the app.
 Gym actions (Delete Gym, Logout) live in a single **⋮** dropdown menu rather than separate buttons.
 - **Member profile actions** → `src/pages/MemberProfile.jsx` mirrors the Navbar's dropdown pattern: destructive actions live in a **⋮** menu (`text-vitality-critical` styling) beside the primary Renew/Blacklist buttons, keeping the visual weight of "delete" consistent across the app.
+The Renew modal itself branches its content: expired memberships show a simple notice, active memberships show two selectable cards (Extend / Start Immediately) with the recommended option visually distinguished (`border-copper-500` + tinted background) rather than using a dropdown, since it's a binary, consequential choice.
+- **Renewal Settings** → `src/components/layout/Navbar.jsx`'s **⋮** menu now includes a "Renewal Settings" item above Delete Gym, opening a `<Modal>` with a single numeric input for `gracePeriodDays`, following the same modal/button styling as the rest of the app.

 ## Guide to Deploying Updates